acoshift/go-project-guideline/README.md

 - Create new ingress (l7 load balancer)
 - Fix domain for l7 ingress
 - Use isolate secret to store tls in nginx-ingress
+- Setup ingress's rate limit annotation for your use-case
 - Create configmap
 - Set resource requests
 - Set revision history to 3
-- Set replicas to number of node -1
+- Set replicas to number of node - 1
 - Create deployment
 - Create pod distrubtion budget